graphhopper/jsprit/README.md

 [Add the latest release to your pom](https://github.com/jsprit/jsprit/wiki/Add-latest-release-to-your-pom).

 If you do not want Maven to manage your dependencies, go to [snapshot-jars](https://github.com/jsprit/mvn-rep/tree/master/releases/jsprit) or [realease-jars](https://github.com/jsprit/mvn-rep/tree/master/releases/jsprit) to download jsprit-binaries directly.
-Just click on the jar-file you want to download and use 'Raw'-button to actually download it.
+Just click on the jar-file you want to download and use the 'Raw'-button to actually download it.
 Put the jars into your classpath.
 Note that you then need to put all [dependencies](https://github.com/jsprit/jsprit/wiki/Modules-and-Dependencies) jsprit relies on manually to your classpath as well.

 ####If not